alejodosr/epic-kitchens-55-action-models/task_b.md

 ### Preliminary explanation of performance results

 The performance of baseline model has been poor while the performance of the fine tuned model has improved notably.
-Nevertheless, several optimization of hyperparameters, dataset size and quality, and model architecture can be carried out.
+Nevertheless, several optimizations of hyperparameters, dataset size and quality, and model architecture can be carried out.

 ### How would you improve accuracy and loss? [optional]